 Your COVID-19 test appointment will be at one of our drive-thru locations.
 Our team will come out to you.
 Please remain in your vehicle.
-Our team members collect the test sample using a swab and will be wearing all the necessary personal protective equipment, so you do not need to wear a mask.
-However, if you are symptomatic and have someone else driving you to your appointment, please wear a mask to protect your friend or loved one.
+Our team members collect the sample using a nasal swab.
+They will wear all the necessary personal protective equipment.

-Patients should only visit their scheduled location.
-Please bring photo ID.
+You should visit only your scheduled location.
+Bring a photo ID.
 Patients younger than 16 must be accompanied by a parent or guardian.

 Driving directions to main campus swab clinic